Black homeowners start to close gap in property values

 And in New Jersey, Democratic Attorney General Matthew Platkin recently announced that state civil rights authorities would investigate appraisal bias there.

-The post Black homeowners start to close gap in property values appeared first on SC Daily Gazette.
+The post Black homeowners start to close gap in property values appeared first on Utah News Dispatch.